aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Now that we have a valid implementation, let's review it for correctness.
 Our first requirement is
-'A string with 5 ":" that MUST delimit following 6 parts:'.
+'A valid AWS KMS ARN is a string with 5 ":" that MUST delimit the following 6 parts:'.

 <!-- !test check ParseAwsKmsArn Correctness -->
 ```dafny